sapal/svgplease/doc/man.rst

     svgplease open foo.svg then select '#foo' then **change** '#ff0000' '#00ff0088' then save to bar.svg

     These two commands do the same thing: change fill and stroke color for nodes that are descendants of the node with id 'foo' from file 'foo.svg' if their current color is red (#ff0000).
 The target color is half-transparent blue (#00ff0088).
+The result is saved to 'bar.svg'.

+**change** font [family] to FONT

+  Changes font of all selected text nodes and their descendands to given.

+  Examples:

+    svgplease open foo.svg then change font family to 'Times New Roman' then save to bar.svg

-The result is saved to 'bar.svg'
+    This command sets the font for all the text in 'foo.svg' to 'Times New Roman'.
+The result is saved to 'bar.svg'.

 **change like** [from] FILENAME [via FILENAME...] [to] FILENAME